cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 ### Negative

 * Some existing Cosmos SDK core APIs may need to be modified and thus broken.
+* Signature verification in `ProcessProposal` of 100+ vote extension signatures will add significant performance overhead to `ProcessProposal`.

 ### Neutral

+* Having to manually "inject" vote extensions into the block proposal during `PrepareProposal` is an awkward approach and takes up block space unnecessarily.

 ## Further Discussions